KSAH-42/RabbitOM/RabbitOM.Streaming.Experimentation/ReadMe.txt

 // bad person say that they prefer to be focus on efficient instead of tolerance
-// it's sound like this person has lack of something
+// it's sound like this person has a lack of something
-// intorelance against attack
+// untolerant against attack
-// intorelance against case sensitive
+// untolerant against case sensitive
+// untolerant will reduce the income of the compagny by spending debugging times, supports, etc... and finally a wast of money.
 // all that things will produce a bad experience of the customers
 // many of these people try to exaggerated an aspect of an implementation to
 // put in front there skills and hide good things.